 Formative assessment is provided throughout the programme in a variety of forms.
 Almost all practical classes, problem classes, workshops, and field trips involve formative assessment throughout, supported by direct verbal feedback from lectures and graduate teaching assistants in the classroom, the provision of worked examples and correct solutions for practicals and coursework, and written comments in field and laboratory notebooks.
-Fieldwork provides ample opportunity for formative feedback, as students and teachers engage in dialogue at the outcrop.
+Fieldwork provides ample opportunity for formative feedback, as students and teachers engage in dialogue in the field.
 Many lectures involve mini tests, and other forms of rapid assessment within the lecture or associated practical class, and tutorial work and small independent projects in the first two years provide more-structured formative assessment.

 Summative assessment is provided through formal written examinations, practical examinations, assessed coursework, and independent project, laboratory and fieldwork reports.
 The independent project may also be assessed by oral examination, and some specialist elective modules may involve assessment of oral presentations, posters and team performance.
-All assessment is aligned with the intended learning outcomes for the taught modules, and is intended to act as a method of consolidating learning through revision and application, rather than simply as a measure of progress.